-Recent projects include the acclaimed world premiere of Missy Mazzoli's operatic adaptation of Lars von Trier’s Breaking the Waves for Opera Philadelphia and the work's New York premiere at the Prototype Festival.
-Other recent projects include a new production of Jonathan Dove's Flight for The Juilliard School and his debut at Bard Summerscape with a new production of Mascagni’s seldom seen Iris.
-Also this season, he returned to his creative team's annual residency with Opera Omaha in April, where he launched a production of Handel’s Semele in a co-production with Opera Philadelphia; direction and design for a music video for mezzo soprano Joyce DiDonato on her new album In War and Peace on Warner Classics, his European directorial debut with Teatro Nacional de São Carlos in Lisbon, Portugal for new production of Gluck’s Iphigénie en Tauride and directed an installment of San Francisco Symphony’s trailblazing SOUNDBOX series.
+Recent projects include the acclaimed world premiere of Missy Mazzoli's operatic adaptation of Lars von Trier’s Breaking the Waves for Opera Philadelphia and the Prototype Festival in New York, a return to his annual residency with Opera Omaha, where he launched a production of Handel’s Semele in a co-production with Opera Philadelphia; direction and design for a music video for mezzo soprano Joyce DiDonato on her new album In War and Peace on Warner Classics, his European directorial debut with Teatro Nacional de São Carlos in Lisbon, Portugal for new production of Gluck’s Iphigénie en Tauride; and an installment of San Francisco Symphony’s trailblazing SOUNDBOX series.

-In January 2017, he continues his ongoing collaboration with conductor Michael Tilson Thomas as director of Mahler’s Das klagende Lied in a new staged installation for the San Francisco Symphony.
-Darrah also recently collaborated with LA-based dance group WIFE for the first installment of his three year Pelleas Project based on Maeterlinck’s play Pelléas et Mélisande with Louis Langrée and the Cincinnati Symphony Orchestra.
-In 2017, he will direct the Debussy opera in the final installment of the project as part of the grand re-opening of Cincinnati’s historic Music Hall in a new production, conducted by Langrée, in collaboration with Cincinnati Opera.
+In January 2017, he continued his ongoing collaboration with conductor Michael Tilson Thomas as director of Mahler’s Das Klagende Lied in a new staged production for San Francisco Symphony.
+Other recent projects include the first two installments of his three year Pelleas Project based on Maeterlinck’s play Pelléas et Mélisande with Louis Langrée and the Cincinnati Symphony Orchestra.
+In 2017, he will direct the Debussy’s opera in the final installment of the project as part of the grand re-opening of Cincinnati’s Music Hall in a new production, conducted by Langrée, in collaboration with Cincinnati Opera.
 He will also make his debut in Germany with a new production of Handel’s Alcina with Badisches Staatstheater Karlsruhe in 2018.
 Darrah is the artistic director for the new annual spring ONE festival and artists’ residency as part of his ongoing collaboration with Opera Omaha and directs the world premiere of Proving Up by Missy Mazzoli in a co-commission with Washington National Opera, Opera Omaha, and the Miller Theater in the festival’s first year.

 UPCOMING WORK and full credits can be found on the chronology.